 The Forrest Pride LaMancha Dairy Goat herd, has been awarded the

 Best MISSOURI STATE Herd the past 5 years as well as 2004.

 This class must consist of 5 animals owned and bred by the exhibitor

 3 Sr. does and 2 Jr. does all from different classes.

 In the spring of 2009 we moved into our new insulated milking room.
 To view pictures click here

 The Forrest-Pride dairy goat herd is located on our 120 acre farm in the beautiful hills and forest of the Missouri Ozarks.
-The dairy goat herd consists of about 30 to 40 quality does and bucks, bred for consistency in health, temperament, milk production and show.
+The dairy goat herd consists of about 30 quality does and bucks, bred for consistency in health, temperament, milk production and show.
 Health is #1!

-We are breeding for dairy goats who excell in longevity and milk production, goats which are a joy to handle every day in the milk room and out in the pasture, does who kid easy and have high resistance to parasites.
+We are breeding for dairy goats who excel in longevity and milk production, goats which are a joy to handle every day in the milk room and out in the pasture, does who kid easy and have high resistance to parasites.
 We select for a mild temperament, easy to hand milking does with good tasting milk.
 While this is a show herd, the primary desire for raising these animals is for the products they produce and being able to reproduce and improve the genetics of these animals which will fit well into family farms, for children and families to enjoy well bred, healthy dairy goats and have fresh raw milk for consuming, making cheese, ice cream etc.

 On every doe's page that was on test and appraised you will see a DHIR record as well as Linear score at the description.
 The DHIR Record will look something like this: